Home Overview Spelling Grammar Usage Translate

 Personal Pronouns are used for both subjects and objects in a sentence.

-Both “I” and “me” are acceptable for pronouns for first-person personal-pronouns..
+Both “I” and “me” are acceptable pronouns for first-person personal-pronouns..

 “I want that.” and “Me want that” both acceptable.
-“Me” a bit less formal.
+“Me" is less formal.

 “ta” means “he or she” – gender not specified.
 From Mandarin Chinese.

-Ex: Somebody will come this afternoon; please give ta this envelope.
+Ex: Somebody will come this afternoon; please give ta this package.

 “ta” is also a pronoun for sprits, e.g. ghosts, gods.